benmarhnia-lab/Drexel_CCUH_workshop/README.md

-# Drexel_CCUH_workshop
+# Drexel CCUH workshop
-This repository will contain the materials related to the "Quasi-experimental methods for climate epidemiology" Drexel CCUH Workshop.
+This repository contains the materials related to the "Quasi-experimental methods for climate epidemiology" Drexel CCUH Workshop.
+This is a 3-hour fully virtual workshop led by Dr. Tarik Benmarhnia, Professor, Scripps Institution of Oceanography Department at UC San Diego, and supported by Dr. Yiqun Ma.
+The workshop will take place over three weeks, on Friday, March 7, March 14, and March 21.